jhui/jhui.github.io/_posts/2017-01-17-Machine-learning-bayes-theorem.markdown

 In this section, we show how to use beta distribution to model the prior to solve the posterior in the example above.

-The definition of a beta distribution:
+The definition of a beta distribution is:

 $$
 \begin{align}